How to Break Free From People Pleasing

 The cost is cumulative and often invisible until it becomes impossible to ignore.

-It costs you your energy — the constant management of other people's comfort is exhausting in a way that is difficult to explain because it is largely invisible.
-It happens internally, continuously, and without rest.
+It costs you your energy — the constant management of other people's comfort is exhausting in a way that is difficult to explain because it happens internally, continuously, and without rest.

 It costs you your relationships — because relationships built on the performed version of you are not actually relationships with you.
 The people in your life who only know the accommodating, agreeable, never-needs-anything version do not actually know you.